-The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
-The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or (where appropriate) a shorter period, to the net carrying amount on initial recognition
+The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
+The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or (where appropriate) a shorter period, to the net carrying amount on initial recognition to reimburse the holder for a loss it incurs because a specified party fails to make payments when due in accordance with the terms of a debt instrument.